-Ford released their Ford Explorer model in 1990.
-Since then it has become one of the most popular mid-sized SUV's on the road.
+Ford released its Ford Explorer model in 1990.
+Since then it has become one of the most popular mid-size SUVs on the road.

 Ford Explorers Begins to Silently Poison

 In 2012 to 2017 model year Ford Explorers, a design flaw caused a chain reaction of injuries, complaints, and reports of carbon monoxide gas fumes to seep inside the occupant’s cabin, silently poisoning them and their families while they are innocently driving down the road.

 Drivers and riders inside the vehicle’s occupant cabin were complaining about headaches, nausea, and even loss of consciousness.
 Law enforcement, doctors, and experts could not understand why so many people were experiencing such a high and consistent volume of similar symptoms.

 Ford has stated, that due to Ford Explorer police interceptor vehicles having emergency flashing lights, strobes and other after-market police equipment installed, the vehicles that were not properly sealed were reported having carbon monoxide issues.
 They immediately follow that statement by saying that is why normal civilian Ford Explorers have no problems with carbon monoxide at all.

 If you or a loved one has been subjected to and injured due to this Ford Explorer Carbon Monoxide Auto Defect, contact an auto defect attorney at Bisnar Chase and receive a free consultation and case evaluation.

 For immediate assistance, call 800-561-4887.

 Newport Beach Police Officer Narrowly Escapes Death by Carbon Monoxide